lbgATts/Basic-Algorithm/README.md

- Em, a test snippet of algorithm codes
+ Em, a set of algorithm codes